 The most common question DHASWA is asked is “Where do I find a good GP?”
 Asking for help and entrusting your care to another doctor is a big step for many doctors.
 Historically, doctors are not good at having their own GP, nor in seeking psychiatric help if needed.
 In response to this need, DHASWA has compiled** the following list of doctors who have expressed an interest in doctors’ health and are willing to see doctor (and medical student) patients as a priority.
-Currently, the list includes General Practitioners and Psychiatrists, with a plan to expand to other specialists including psychologists.
+Currently, the list includes General Practitioners, Psychiatrists and Clinical Psychologists, with a plan to expand to other specialists including psychologists.

 When making an appointment, you must identify yourself as a Doctor or medical student seeking an appointment via the Doctor for Doctors service list, in order to be given priority for an appointment.
 If the receptionist is unfamiliar with this service then simply explain that the Doctor has agreed to see Doctors or medical students, even if they are not accepting new patients.
 If the receptionist is still uncertain then ask them to talk to the Doctor and get back to you.